Click to learn more about each Board member.

 Bob and his wife Susan have strong Jewish backgrounds.
 Bob grew up in the Conservative tradition, while Susan’ s family was Reform, and they doubted they’d be able to find a spiritual home that would work for both of them.
 “But once we heard Rabbi Holin’s words and Rebecca Schwartz’s voice,” says Bob, “we knew we’d bridged the gap.”

 When they joined Kol Ami, Bob and Susan were not looking to become active.
 “We just wanted to be members, stay under the radar, enjoy Shabbat, and not take responsibility.
 But when Elliot Holin and Shelley Chamberlain ask you to serve, it’s hard to resist.”
 For Bob, getting involved in the day-to-day operations of an organization is a labor of love and adds to a sense of belonging.
 He brings years of fundraising expertise to the board, having conducted fundraising campaigns for a number of Jewish organizations.
-He currently runs the annual campaign of Jewish Federation.
+He serves as Senior Director of Major Gifts at Jewish Federation.

 Bob practiced law in Philadelphia for fifteen years before having what he called a “midlife Jewish crisis.”
 As a result, he left his practice thirty years ago to devote his energies to Jewish welfare.
 He started by applying his legal expertise to civil rights issues at the American Jewish Committee, before moving on to business development and fundraising, and eventually becoming chief executive.
 He established a Philadelphia-Israel Chamber of Commerce, serving as its first director, and went on to start a Florida-Israel Chamber of Commerce.